 Orlando — Tampa — Ft.
 Myers — West Palm Beach

-The following is intended as an overview of business litigation issues but may not apply directly to every situation.
-For more information, contact our Central Florida business litigation attorneys today.
-We assist clients throughout the State of Florida.
+The following information is intended as an overview of contract legal issues and may not pertain directly to your individual situation.
+For more information or to schedule a consultation, contact our Central Florida business contract dispute resolution lawyers to discuss your legal needs.

 The law firm of Higley & Szabo, P.A., located in Lake Mary, Florida, represents clients throughout Central Florida, the greater Orlando area, and on the Space Coast, including Orange County, Seminole County, Polk County, Osceola County, Lake County, Hillsborough County, Volusia County, and the communities of Altamonte Springs, Daytona Beach, De Land, Fort Myers, Fort Pierce, Jacksonville, Kissimmee, Lakeland, Naples, Ocala, Orlando, Sanford, Sarasota, St. Petersburg, Stuart, Tallahassee, Tampa, Vero Beach, and West Palm Beach.